JuanCam/Tournament-Planner--Project2/README.md

 -This is a database for a simple tournament system (swiss tournament system) -The database system is PostgreSQL
 -If you want to test the database you can run the tournament_test.py.
--Once you ran it you can see if the database is ok and if the queries for a swiss tournament system are fine
+-Once you ran it you can see if the database is ok and if the queries for a swiss tournament system are working fine

 PULLING REQUEST